arran4/whirlpool-forum-rss/readme.md

 # README

 ## Overview
-This application scrapes the "Just In" section of ABC News and generates an RSS feed.
+This application scrapes the "Kohler Report" section of ABC News and generates an RSS feed.
+It supports both CLI and CGI modes.

 ## Installation